Budget 2017: Water prices to rise by 30% over 2 years

 INCREASES TO WATERBORNE FEE, WATER TARIFF AND WATER CONSERVATION TAX

-PUB said the WBF fee will increase to 92 cents per cubic metre for households that consume 40 cubic metres of water or less each month.
-A second tier of the fee will be introduced at a rate of $1.18 per cubic metre for households which use more than 40 cubic metres.
+PUB said the WBF fee will increase to 92 cents per cubic metre for households that consume 40 cubic metres of water or less each month, from Jul 2018.
+A second tier of the fee will be introduced at a rate of S$1.18 per cubic metre for households which use more than 40 cubic metres.
 PUB said this is to discourage households from using excessive amounts of water.

 The above changes will see the price of water going up by 30 per cent, PUB said.

-Mr Heng, however, said that for 75 per cent of households, the increase in monthly water bills will be less than $18 from July 2018.
-For three-quarters of businesses, the increase will be less than $25 a month.
+Mr Heng, however, said that for 75 per cent of households, the increase in monthly water bills will be less than S$18 from July 2018.
+For three-quarters of businesses, the increase will be less than S$25 a month.

 The Finance Minister added that the Government will introduce measures to help lower- and middle-class income households offset the increase.